Documentation menu

 Use data-bind for inputs that should reflect and update a signal:

-<input data-bind="{{ name_id }}" type="text">
+<input data-bind="{{ name.id() }}" type="text">

-<!-- Or use the bind() Twig function with the Signal object: -->
+<!-- Or use the bind() Twig function with the auto-injected Signal: -->

-<input {{ bind(name_signal) }} type="text">
+<input {{ bind(name) }} type="text">

 Triggering actions